 Two days later, Houston Texans defensive end J.J.
 Watt sent out a tweet.
 Watt asked for any donations people could spare in an advance effort to combat the damages the hurricane was inflicting on southeast Texas.
 The response was nothing short of a miracle.

-One year later, the Justin J. Watt foundation has released an update on the record-breaking $41.6 million raised to help rebuild Houston and the surrounding areas.
+In 2018, the Justin J. Watt foundation released its first update on the record-breaking $41.6 million raised to help rebuild Houston and the surrounding areas.

-All of the $41.6 million has been distributed to eight nonprofit organizations: All Hands and Hearts, Americares, Boys & Girls Clubs, Baker Ripley, Feeding America, Habitat for Humanity, Save the Children and SBP.
+Portions of the $41.6 million were distributed to eight nonprofit organizations: All Hands and Hearts, Americares, Boys & Girls Clubs, Baker Ripley, Feeding America, Habitat for Humanity, Save the Children and SBP.

-The Hurricane Harvey Relief Fund is being used in various relief efforts including:
+As of 2018, the Hurricane Harvey Relief Fund was used in various relief efforts including:

 — The recovery and rebuilding of over 420 childcare centers and after-school programs, serving over 16,000 children.